ansys/api-eigen-example/README.md

 ## Documentation

 An automatically generated version of the project's documentation is published every night at [link](https://apieigen.docs.ansys.com/).
-You can search the documenttion for more specific information on the project itself.
+You can search the documentation for more specific information on the project itself.

 ## Getting started with the Python packages